couchbase/couchbase-python-client/CONTRIBUTING.md

 ## Contributing Using Plain Git

 If you not so familiar with repo tool and its workflow there is an alternative way to do the same job.
-Just complete the GGerrit registration steps above and clone the source repository (remember the repository on github.com is just a mirror):
+Just complete the Gerrit registration steps above and clone the source repository (remember the repository on github.com is just a mirror):